 As mentioned in an earlier post about special assessments, we see special assessments coming up in Calgary condos more and more often.
 Sometimes we talk to people who only want to buy new, to avoid any chances of an assessment.
-However, even newer buildings get hit with a notice of assessment, in this case often caused by poor quality of workmanship.
+But also newer buildings can get hit with a notice of assessment.
+In this case often caused by poor quality of workmanship.

-While a wax ring, for example, is a small and inexpensive necessity under a toilet, we came across a building where the builders ‘cheaped out’ with inferior wax rings, resulting in a special assessment, along with other issues.
+While a wax ring is a small and inexpensive necessity under a toilet, we came across a building where the builders ‘cheaped out’ with inferior wax rings.
+This resulted in a special assessment, along with other issues.
 We also came across a condo owner having to pay about $20,000 for a default in the balconies.
 The owner sued the builder and was lucky enough to get back the funds.
 But suing and winning is not always the case.

 What does the purchase contract state about special assessments?